natcap/invest.users-guide/source/coastal_protection.rst

 Introduction
 ============

 The Coastal Protection model works by way of a 1D bathymetry transect (or a series of transects) perpendicular to the shoreline, from offshore to the beach.
 Along each transect, the model computes a profile of wave height and the way in which it changes as it moves onshore.
 It takes into account the influence of submerged natural habitats, as well as the influence of sand dunes.
-These habitats dissipate wave energy and/or act as barriers against high waves and high water levels and eventually protect coastal properties and communities.
+These habitats dissipate wave energy and/or act as barriers against high waves and high water levels, and eventually protect coastal properties and communities.
 The service provided by these habitats is measured by the amount of avoided erosion or inundation, or by the amount of people protected, or by the value of avoided property damages.

 The Coastal Protection model is composed of two models: a Profile Generator, and a Nearshore Waves and Erosion model.
 The purpose of the Profile Generator is to help you prepare a 1D bathymetry transect for use in the Nearshore Waves and Erosion model.
 If you have local data about the profile of the shoreline, you need not run the Profile Generator model.
 The inputs of the Profile Generator include information about the site's location and the overall shape of the shoreline.
 Furthermore, the model requires information, which does not have to be precise, about sediment size, tidal range and backshore characteristics.
 If you do not have this information, we provide guidance on how to approximate these inputs.
 Outputs of the Profile Generator model include a 1-D bathymetry profile at your site, information about the site’s backshore and the location of natural habitats along the cross-shore transect from offshore to the uplands.
 In addition, the model provides over-water fetch distances as well as estimates of wave height and wind speeds that can occur at your site during a storm.
 It is our goal that this model will generate the inputs you need to run the Nearshore Waves and Erosion model.
 We also hope that this model will help you become familiar with some of the characteristics of your site as well as the types of inputs to collect when running a nearshore wave model.

-The Nearshore Waves and Erosion model uses information about the type and location of natural habitat at the site to produce a profile of wave height (how it changes along the transect from offshore to onshore), wave-induced changes in water level, and the amount of nearshore bed erosion that occurs.
+The Nearshore Waves and Erosion model uses information about the type and location of natural habitat at the site to produce a profile of wave height (how it changes along the transect from offshore to onshore), wave-induced changes in water level, and the amount of shoreline erosion or scour that occurs.
 The model inputs are a 1-D bathymetry profile (obtained from our Profile Generator model, above, or a site survey), a value for offshore wave height and period (or a value of wind speed and the fetch direction over which the wind blows) and the average water depth at your site.
 Both values of wave and wind speed should be representative of storm conditions in your area of interest.
 In addition, the model requires information about the backshore, as well as the type and physical characteristics of the natural habitats that are at your site.
-Finally, the model requires information about the management action that will be implemented: removal or all or half the density of natural habitats.
+Finally, you will need to specify how your management action will affect your natural habitats: no change, or removal of all or half the density of natural habitats.
 This information can come from outputs of InVEST's Habitat Risk Assessment (HRA) model or from direct estimates of the effects of particular management actions.
 Model outputs are profiles of wave height before and after the management action, as well as the percent change in wave attenuation caused by that management action.
 The model also estimates the amount of erosion of sandy beach as well as the amount of scour in consolidated beds (e.g., scour of mud bed).
-These outputs can be expressed in monetary metrics if the property value of the area affected is known, or in social metrics (e.g., number of people affected) if the number of people whose property is directly or indirectly affected is known.

-[GG: make sure I didn't butcher the model inputs in an attempt to make it clearer I don't want to introduce errors!]

 .. _cp-Model: